2factorauth/twofactorauth/CONTRIBUTING.md

    If you want to test locally, instructions are listed below.
 Keep reading!
 2. **Use a Nice Icon**: The icon must have a resolution of 32x32.
 PNG is the preferred format.
-If possible, please also run the image through an optimizing utility such as OptiPNG before committing it to the repo and keep the file to be under 2.5 kB.
+If possible, please also run the image through an optimizing utility such as [TinyPNG][tinypng] before committing it to the repo and keep the file to be under 2.5 kB.
 3. **HTTPS links**: All sites that support HTTPS should also be linked with an HTTPS address.
 4. **Alexa top 200K**: A new site, that is not already listed, has to be within the